Timeline of the Russian annexation of Crimea: March 24

 Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States voted to suspend Russia from the Group of 8.
 Gregor Gysi, chairman of the German "Left" Party, has expressed his discontent with this decision (which was primarily brought by Angela Merkel) and responded by giving the February coup in Ukraine as example of what would be "not less unconstitutional" than the Crimean referendum.
 "The fascists who came to power in Ukraine, have their own understanding of what is constitutional, and the small percent of democrats sitting in the Rada cannot seem to influence it", he said.

 A tug carrying Russian forces boarded and seized the amphibious ship Konstantin Olshansky at Donuzlav Bay.
 Ukrainian sources claim that 200 troops assaulted the vessel with the use of automatic weapons and stun grenades.
-The Ukrainian ship was manned by 20 crewmembers at the time, who laid up a smokescreen.
+The Ukrainian ship was crewed by 20 crewmembers at the time, who laid up a smokescreen.
 Ukrainian sources report that the crew disabled the electronics and the engines of the vessel beyond repair before surrender.